High school girls sitting at a table in the school yard talking and laughing

 Applications without the following supporting documents will not be processed.

-• Visas: a visitor (tourist) visa (subclass 600) for the student and welfare provider (the person who will live with the student and is responsible for the student during their school enrolment) for the duration of the enrolment
+• Visas: an appropriate visa (as listed at the top of this webpage) for the student and welfare provider (the person who will live with the student and is responsible for the student during their school enrolment) for the duration of the enrolment.

 • Relationship confirmation: evidence relating to the relationship of the student and welfare provider (if the welfare provider is not a parent).

-• Transport confirmation: confirmation the student will be accompanied by the welfare provider upon arrival in Melbourne, Victoria.
+• Transport confirmation: confirmation the student will be accompanied by the welfare provider upon arrival in Melbourne, Victoria (applicable for Visitor students only).

-• School confirmation: a pre-approval letter obtained from the local zoned school if planning to study less than 8 weeks (see below for more information on finding a school).
+• School confirmation: a pre-approval letter obtained from the local zoned school if planning to study less than 8 weeks (applicable for Visitor students only - see below for more information on finding a school).

 Application submission dates

-Applications must be submitted by the below dates.
+Applications for Visitor Students (students who will study in Victoria for up to 12 weeks while holding a subclass 600, 601 or 651 visitor visa) must be complete and submitted by the below dates.
 Applications submitted after the application submission date will not be considered for enrolment until the following school term.
+Please note the below submission dates do not apply to other Temporary Students (i.e. those holding bridging visas).
+For more information, see: application submission dates

 English language requirements

 Our schools assess students' English proficiency level when they arrive.
-Depending on your proficiency level, you will either stay in mainstream classes or the school will arrange you to attend intensive English language classes so you can thrive in the mainstream classroom environment.
-Intensive English language classes at government schools do not require additional tuition fees.
+Depending on your proficiency level, you will either stay in mainstream classes, or the school will arrange for you to attend intensive English language classes.
+Intensive English language classes prepare students for mainstream classroom learning.
+Intensive English language classes are not available for Visitor Students, who enter mainstream classes directly.

 Finding a school